 * The report of the main findings from the cohort indicate that there were 1714 participants but on finalizing the database ready to be made available an additional duplicate entry was found and removed making the new number of participants 1713.

 Analysis of the data continues and the researchers are presenting their findings in journals and at conferences around the world:

 Follow-up studies are being planned that will further investigate the results of the STARS Study.
 Visit this site in the future for updates on these research projects and opportunities to participate.

 Star Legacy Foundation is very excited about our newest and largest project!

 The Pregnancy Research Project is designed to allow women who have had a baby in the last 15 years (regardless of outcome) contribute the information about that pregnancy to science!
 The first arm will include a review of the prenatal, delivery, and postnatal medical records.
 The second arm is a maternal survey to document aspects of the pregnancy that are not reflected in the medical records.

 This wealth of information will allow researchers to request and collect certain data points from eligible women without the time and expense of finding and enrolling them individually.
 Any pregnancy could potentially provide valuable information for dozens of research studies!
 All data will be de-identified to protect the privacy of the individuals who enroll.

-The Pregnancy Research Registry is expected to launch in 2017.
+The Pregnancy Research Project is expected to launch in 2017.
 Contact us at email@example.com for more information or to be notified when enrollment begins.